DerSchmale/helixjs/README.md

 In any case, I think it's worth making things open source.
 There may always be things to learn and teach doing so.

 Some aspects of note:
+* The 3D engine uses a left-handed system, where X points "right", Y "up", and Z **into** the screen.
+This may be the opposite of most GL-based systems, but it allows for a consistent notion where positive Z means forward.
+Always.
 * The engine is built using the Entity/Component model.
 This means objects in the Scene are Entities that can have Components registered to them, defining modular behaviour.
 More information on this in the documentation.
 * Materials are strictly split up in "geometry" code and "lighting model" code.
 You can focus on writing uncluttered